YIN-YANG BUTTERFLY KNIVES AND CLOSE-COMBAT APPLICATIONS

 Be Deadly or Be Merciful with the Same Patterns

-Grandmaster Wong leads the class to go over Sequence 5 of the set.
+The class goes over Sequence 5 of the set.
 The patterns are three repetitions of “Double Leopards Speed Through Jungle”, and two repetitions of “Bar the Big Boss” and “Black Tiger Guards Door”.
 These few patterns can be deadly or used mercifully.
 Do you know the different applications?

 Releasing a Wrist Grip

-Grandmaster Wong demonstrates a simple way to release a wrist grip by an opponent.
-Grandmaster Wong says that as Sifu Marcus, who acts as the opponent, is a nice person, he uses a merciful counter on him.
+Here is a simple way to release a wrist grip by an opponent.
+Use a merciful counter on your opponent.
 What deadly counter you could use if the opponent is a nasty person?

 Disarming an Opponent's Knife